5. Monitor and Manage Cluster¶

 The Monitor section shows summary of jobs and nodes:

 The information shows summary of jobs and nodes in cluster.
 Jobs summary shows total number of jobs submitted so far, done (finished or cancelled) and pending jobs.
 The nodes summary shows IP address, name (if available) of the node, number of CPUs used by dispy on that node, number of CPUs currently being used (shown as “Busy”), number of jobs done, total CPU time in seconds used by the jobs done on that node, number of seconds used per job and the latest time the node accepted a job for execution or finished executing job.
 The nodes are sorted by default on the IP address in descending order.
 The field to sort on can be changed; however, as other fields are not necessarily unique, sorting on other fields is inefficient, so if there are many nodes, especially with frequent updates, choose IP address as the field to sort.
 Sorting can be changed even after cluster is closed.
+‘Show Job Arguments’ checkbox controls whether job arguments are shown in ‘Node’ page.
+If job are created with large data as arguents, it is recommended to disable this, as otherwise exchanging that data between scheduler and web browser can be quite inefficient.

 5.3.2.
 Node Information (Monitor / Manage Jobs)¶